yessi-bo8/Laravel-Simple-CRM-System/README.md

 **Key Features:**
 - Create, update, and delete tasks, projects, and clients
-- Role-based authentication (RBAC) system for secure access control
+- Role-based authentication (RBAC) system for secure access control (with Users, Moderators and Admins)
 - Integration with Laravel Sanctum for route protection
 - Clean data sending using Laravel resources and requests
 - Authorization logic enforced using Laravel policies, ensuring secure access to resources
-- Implementation of a consistent error and success handling approach throughout the application, facilitated by a custom trait
+- Implementation of a consistent error and success handling approach throughout the application, facilitated by custom traits
 - Demonstration of different data retrieval methods:
     - Projects: AJAX requests to ProjectApiController
-    - Tasks: TaskWebController for sending task data and utilization of query scopes for task retrieval
+    - Tasks: TaskWebController for sending task data and utilization of query scopes for Task and Project retrieval
     - Clients: Hybrid approach with initial data via WebController and certain subsequent updates using AJAX requests
 - Includes factories and seeders for easy database seeding
-- Seeders create an admin and a regular user for demonstration purposes
+- Seeders create a regular user, a moderator and an admin for demonstration purposes

+> Please note that the decision to utilize both API and web controllers, sometimes in combination, for handling different resources is intentional.
+This approach has been chosen to showcase various techniques and methodologies rather than prioritizing efficiency.

 **Technologies Used:**
 - Laravel framework